Are you trying to double the visits to your hotel's website? SEO, or Search Engine Optimization, will play a key role in increasing your reach.

 Internet Marketing Strategies for Hotels

-If you’re trying to reach more potential guests, online marketing is definitely the way to go.
+If you're trying to reach more potential guests, online marketing is the way to go.

-However, it can be difficult to know where to start.
-Whether hiring specialized hotel marketers or running your own marketing campaigns, figuring out the proper approach to social media, mobile devices, online bookings, and digital marketing strategies, in general, is a challenge.
+However, it can be challenging to know where to start.
+Whether hiring specialized hotel marketers or running your marketing campaigns, figuring out the proper approach to social media, mobile devices, online bookings, and digital marketing strategies, in general, is a challenge.